-It is emphasised that a pragmatic approach will be taken when considering the timing of this borrowing externally in the light of prevailing interest rates, the overall treasury strategy, cost of carry, and in particular the out-turn of capital expenditure as the projects are delivered in 2024/25 and 2025/26:
+It is emphasised that a pragmatic approach will be taken when considering the timing of this borrowing externally in the light of prevailing interest rates, the overall treasury strategy, cost of carry, and in particular the out-turn of capital expenditure as the projects are delivered in 2025/26 and 2026/27:

-- lif it was felt that there was a significant risk of a sharp FALL in borrowing rates, then borrowing will be postponed. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years.
+- If it was felt that there was a significant risk of a sharp FALL in borrowing rates, then borrowing will be postponed. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years.